RattyMyles/Node.js-and-MariaDB-Project-with-Docker/README.md

-# Node.js and MariaDB Project with Docker
+# Node.js Express Docker Template

-Embark on a journey through a meticulously crafted Node.js application seamlessly integrated with the Express framework, harmoniously coupled with MariaDB.
-This project adeptly handles both GET and POST requests related to tasks, offering a refined development experience.
-The inclusion of Docker and Docker Compose configurations ensures a fluid containerization process, making the setup a breeze.
+This template provides a basic setup for building a Node.js web application using the Express.js framework, and containerized with Docker.
+It includes a Dockerfile for building a Docker image and a Docker Compose configuration for easy deployment.

+## Features
+Node.js & Express.js: A minimal setup for creating a web server using Node.js with the Express.js framework.
+Dockerized: Utilizes Docker for containerization, enabling consistent and reproducible environments across different systems.
+Docker Compose: Includes a Docker Compose configuration for orchestrating multiple containers, simplifying the deployment process.

 ## Prerequisites
 - Ensure Docker is installed.